sparkflows/sparkflows-docs/docs/rest-api-reference/workflow.rst

 Workflow API
 ==================

-The Workflow REST API's, allow you you to create, edit, and delete workflows.
+The Workflow REST APIs, allow you you to create, edit, and delete workflows.

-Below are the various Workflow API's available in Fire Insights.
+Below are the various Workflow APIs available in Fire Insights.
 They should be executed after you have logged into Fire Insights.

 Create
 ----------------